conorburke/magnetar_platform/README.md

 # Magnetar Platform

-Magnetear is a tool renting platform with a GraphQL API / PostgreSQL backend and PWA frontend written in React (TypeScript).
+Magnetar is a tool renting platform with a GraphQL API / PostgreSQL backend and PWA frontend written in React (TypeScript).
 Load balancing is accomplished through NGINX.
 It is hosted on AWS.

 ![alt text](screenshot.png "Magnetar")